strawgate/C3-Query-Dashboard/Readme.md

 This repository contains a BigFix console dashboard that allows you to use BigFix Query from the Windows console.

+## Requirements

+You must be licensed for BigFix Query which generally requires a lifecycle license.

 ## Installation

 I prefer to put dashboards in their own sites so I would create a new site called "C3 Query Dashboard", click Files under the site, right click and `Add Files...`